 Order of pond in the landscape, water availability and carp control were important management subcategories and practices for total mat (Figure 3.15; regression matrix presented in Appendix 16).
-Decreasing proportion total mat with increasing order of pond in the landscape may be associated with continual assimilation/reduction of nutrients as water flows through the series of ponds as documented at the Ambassador Duck Club (Dicataldo 2008).
+Decreasing proportion total mat with increasing order of pond in the landscape may be associated with increased assimilation of nutrients with a downstream progression as documented at the Ambassador Duck Club (Dicataldo 2008).
 Salinity may also be a covariable.
 Increased carp densities with low carp control may be associated with increased localized nutrients and macroalgal response.
 The effect of water availability on proportion total mat is less clear.